MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: DSL in MINERVAS

-We first set the image resolution.
+\textbf{Trajectory generation.} Finally, we show how to use our system to generate a video sequence by setting the camera trajectory: \begin{pythoncode} class TrajectorySampler(EntityProcessor): def process(self): for camera in self.shader.world.cameras: camera.set_attr("imageWidth", 640) camera.set_attr("imageHeight", 480) self.shader.world.add_trajectory( id='traj_'+camera.id, initCamera=camera, fps=3, speed=1200, time=5, height=1000, collisionPadding=300, type="RANDOM") \end{pythoncode} We first set the image resolution.
 Then, we add a trajectory to the camera with customized speed and frame rate.
 The sampler will generate a random trajectory using the built-in algorithm~\cite{handa2016scenenet}.
-Combining with scene layout information, the user can also generate camera trajectory by manually setting the key locations within the scene.
+Combining with scene layout information, the users can also generate camera trajectories by manually setting the key locations within the scene.

+In our implementation, we employ the Entity Component System (ECS) architecture~\cite{garcia2014data} to organize the scenes for customization features in our system.
+As commonly used in 3D game engines, the ECS architecture provides a flexible and intuitive way to describe and manipulate scenes compared with the object-oriented design.
+The ECS architecture treats each object in the scene as an entity.
+Each entity contains various components storing attributes, e.g., transformation, CAD model, material.
+Our system decouples data from logic by utilizing the ECS architecture, which empowers users to plug in customized computations with DSL to control data synthesis procedures.
+Furthermore, we integrate the randomization feature into the ECS architecture by attaching a distribution to depict each component.
+The newly proposed architecture is named ECS-D, where D denotes distributions on components.

-Based on Python programming language, ECS-D architecture, and built-in samplers, different data synthesis can be customized by users via DSL easily.
+Based on the Python programming language, ECS-D architecture, and built-in samplers, different data syntheses can be customized by users via DSL easily.
 In our implementation, we also provide a user-friendly GUI to represent some functions in our DSL for novice users.
 Such as scene filtering by specific constraints, camera settings, trajectory editor, and renderer configurations.
+Users can also check each modified scene using the 3D viewer.
+Figure~\ref{fig:GUI} shows some screenshots of our GUI.